Can't focus? Try our background sounds to help you focus and relax. Try Noisli for Free

 Love Noisli and want to become an affiliate?
 Learn more

-Home › Productivity › Notifications raise Inattention and Hyperactivity
+Home › Productivity › Phone addiction: notifications raise inattention and hyperactivity

 Productivity

-A recent study lead by Kostadin Kushlev of the University of Virginia showed that the rise in smartphones and thus the increasing frequency of constant notifications fighting for our attention are causing an increase in inattention and hyperactivity, symptoms associated with Attention Deficit Hyperactivity Disorder (ADHD).
+A recent study lead by Kostadin Kushlev of the University of Virginia showed that the rise in smartphones and thus the increasing frequency of constant notifications fighting for our attention are causing an increase in inattention and hyperactivity, symptoms associated with certain types of neurdiversity such as Attention Deficit Hyperactivity Disorder (ADHD).

 Participants reported higher levels of inattention and hyperactivity when alerts were on than when alerts were off.
 Higher levels of inattention in turn predicted lower productivity and psychological well- being.